 SHOP THIS LOOK

-Using wicker picnic baskets and vintage suitcases bring a warmth to the room, and are fabulous vintage-inspired decor props for fall.
+Using wicker picnic baskets and vintage suitcases bring warmth to the room and are fabulous vintage-inspired decor props for fall.

 I love showing off my vintage books from Jaysworld.
 And a vintage corbel or two finish this vignette perfectly.

-Drying hydrangeas are so easy to do and make a great statement for fall.
+Drying hydrangeas are so easy to do and makes a great statement for fall.

 I don’t use too many real pumpkins indoors but do love to display pumpkins with different textures and sizes throughout the house for fall.